Salmon Fishing On The Salmon River NY

 There are various spots from which anglers can access the Salmon River.
 Parking is permitted in defined areas, and fishing is allowed in multiple locations.
 State-maintained parking areas are available at large pools and holes.
 In addition, numerous roads, including routes 11, 13, and 81, provide access to the river.

 The river runs parallel to private land, but the trail’s full length is easily accessible.
 In addition, there are well-defined walkways on both sides.
-As you may expect, this river may become congested during salmon season but anglers that are willing to walk further from the parking areas might find some solitude.
+As you may expect, this river may become congested during salmon season, but anglers who are willing to walk further from the parking areas might find some solitude.

 Salmon River All-Tackle Areas